premanand-DL/multi-channel_audio_simulator/README.md

 Reverberation Time    t60             [0,1]
 ```
 Note that speaker and array locations needs to be within the room dimension when you sepcify them, else it will give an error.

+#### Generate multi-channel audio from the stored RIR
+To generate multi-channel audio from the generated RIR, browse the stored RIR file(stored in .mat format).
+Choose the required number of source files from any desired folder.
+After all the source files are chosen, *Generate-multi channel audio* button will be enabled.
+This will generate the multi-channel audio and will be stored at *multi_audio* folder by default.